 Visit the Badlands South Unit

 The south unit is undeveloped and no roads cross it, though you can take a scenic drive along the roads that pass along its edges.
-There is also a separate visitor center, the White River Visitor Center (currently closed due to covid), which operates during the summer season.
+There is also a separate visitor center, the White River Visitor Center, which operates during the summer season.

 You’re able to explore the backcountry, but it’s important to note that much of this are was used as a bombing range during WWII and unexploded ordinance is frequently found.
 Find out more about the history of this area, including how it was seized from the landowners and eventually joined to the already existing Badlands National Monument here.